 The purpose of this is to free up money to throw at your debt.
 Next, you want to look at things you don’t need.
-Those can be a variety of things from needless subscriptions to cable TV.
+Those are often a variety of things from needless subscriptions to cable TV.

 You can spend time trying to cut or negotiate those bills, or you can use Trim.
 Trim is a free to use app that negotiates bills to lower rates and cancels old subscriptions allowing you to bank the savings.